 I hate the smell of vinegar, but it’s hard to deny that vinegar is a powerhouse cleaner.
 White vinegar can break up deposits on your shower head and improve weak water pressure if you soak the shower head in it.
 Vinegar cut with water is awesome at cleaning windows and other glass.
 Vinegar is also a great way to clean your coffee maker.
 Simply run a pot full of vinegar through your machine a couple of times (the same vinegar) and follow with a clean water rinse or two.

-*TIP – if, like me, you HATE the smell of vinegar, you can add a few drops of essential oil to it.
+*TIP – if, like me, you HATE the smell of vinegar, you can add a few drops of organic essential oil to it.
 Say for window cleaning – add a few drops of lavender essential oil.
-It cuts the scent a bit.
+It cuts down on the vinegar scent a bit.

 Got any more tips about how to clean your home, using basic kitchen pantry items?
 Share in the comments…

 Image 1 ©ponce_photography via Pixabay / Image 2 ©congerdesign via Pixabay